themefisher/bigspring-light-nextjs/content/faq.md

   answer: Yes!
 Our staff consists of trained medical professionals who staff our facility 24/7 and are available to answer any concerns that you may have.

 - title: Is there a maximum stay?
   answer: No, there is no maximum stay.
-However, stays longer than 30 days will need to be discussed in advance with our reservation agents.
+However, stays longer than 30 days will need to be discussed in advance with our care team.
 ---